Manado: History

-Meanwhile, the Spanish had already set themselves up in the Philippines and Minahasa was used to plant coffee that came from South America because of its rich soil.
+Meanwhile, the Spanish had already set themselves up in the Philippines and Minahasa was used to plant coffee because of its rich soil.
 Manado was further developed by Spain as a centre of commerce for the Chinese traders who traded the coffee in China.
-With the help of native allies, the Spanish took over the Portuguese fortress in Amurang in the 1550s, and Spanish settlers also established a fort at Manado so that eventually Spain controlled all of the Minahasa.
+With the help of native allies, the Spanish took over the Portuguese fortress in Amurang in the 1550s, and Spanish settlers also established a fort at Manado, so that eventually, Spain controlled all of the Minahasa.
 It was in Manado where one of the first Indo-Eurasian (Mestizo) communities in the archipelago developed during the 16th century.
 The first King of Manado (1630) named Muntu Untu was in fact the son of a Spanish Mestizo.

 Spain renounced its possessions in Minahasa by means of a treaty with the Portuguese in return for a payment of 350,000 ducats.
 Minahasan natives made an alliance treaty with the Dutch, and expelled the last of the Portuguese from Manado a few years later.

-The Dutch East India Company or Verenigde Oost Indische Compagnie (VOC) built a fortress in Manado named Fort Amsterdam in 1658.
-As with regions in eastern Indonesia, Manado has undergone Christianisation by Dutch missionaries, including Riedel and John Gottlieb Schwarz.
+The Dutch East India Company built a fortress in Manado named Fort Amsterdam in 1658.
+As with regions in eastern Indonesia, Manado underwent Christianisation by missionaries such as Johann Friedrich Riedel and Johann Gottlieb Schwarz.
 The Dutch missionaries built the first Christian church in Manado called Oude Kerk (Old church), which still stands, and is now called Gereja Sentrum.
 HMS Dover captured Manado in June 1810.
 The Javanese prince Diponegoro was exiled to Manado by the Dutch government in 1830 for leading a war of rebellion against the Dutch.
 In 1859, the English biologist Alfred Wallace visited Manado and praised the town for its beauty.

 In 1919, the Apostolic Prefecture of Celebes was established in the city.
 In 1961, it was promoted to the Diocese of Manado.

 The Japanese captured Manado in the Battle of Manado in January 1942.
 The city was heavily damaged by Allied bombing during World War II.

 In 1958, the headquarters of the rebel movement Permesta was moved to Manado.
 When Permesta confronted the central government with demands for political, economic and regional reform, Jakarta responded by bombing the city in February 1958, and then invading in June 1958.

 In 1962, the People's Representative Council declared Manado as the official capital city of North Sulawesi Province.